MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 When it comes to security, there are different best practices and levels of permissiveness.

-* In many cases you probably also want to set **Delete build pipeline** to _Allow_.
+* In many cases, you probably also want to set **Delete build pipeline** to _Allow_.
 Otherwise these team members can't delete even their own build pipelines.

 * Without **Delete builds** permission, users cannot delete even their own completed builds.
 However, keep in mind that they can automatically delete old unneeded builds using [retention policies](retention.md).